filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/workers.md

 When the scheduler decides which tasks to run, it takes into account the priority of running a specific task.

 There are two priority tiers - high priority, for tasks that are cheap to execute but block other actions, and normal priority for all other tasks.
 Default priorities are defined in the table below.
+The lower the number, the higher the priority.
+Negative numbers have the highest priority.
+So `-2` has a higher priority than `1`.

 | Task Type           | Priority |
 |---------------------|----------|